 You should make note of any skid marks on the ground, the conditions of the road, and the weather.
 You should also make note of any witnesses who may have seen the accident.
 You should document their names, addresses, and phone numbers.
 You should seek medical attention immediately.
 Oftentimes, a victim may wait to go see a doctor.
 Doing so may deter the validity and legitimacy of any pain and suffering you’re claiming.
 If you suspect any injury, even if just to get examined as a precaution, then you should seek medical attention immediately.

 Lastly, you should file a claim with the insurance company.
-An experienced truck accident lawyer will help you file a truck accident claim and make sure you don’t say the wrong thing.
+An experienced truck accident and personal injury lawyer will help you file a truck accident claim and make sure you don’t say the wrong thing.

 In New York, generally, when it comes to accident claims, you have 3 years from the date of accident to file a lawsuit claiming damages sustained as a result of the accident.
 This is the truck accident insurance claim time limit or what is often called the statute of limitations.
 However, there may be some exceptions, such as if the truck that caused the accident involved a government entity, so you should contact an experienced truck accident lawyer to find out about your particular injury claim.